Omega-3 fatty acids are crucial for your health! Yet, an estimated 70% or more of Americans are deficient.

 - Hemp Seed: 0.882 g (2 Tbsp)

 - Grass-Fed Dairy: 0.25 g (8 oz)

 Guidelines for Choosing Seafood

 At least for now, it looks like the omega-3 benefits of moderate fish consumption outweigh the risks, especially if eating wild-caught cold water fish.
-In the Rustic Diet I recommend eating fish 2 times per week and to focus the other days on other foods high in omega-3s.
+I generally recommend eating fish 2 times per week and to focus on other foods high in omega-3s the other days.

 If you’re a vegan or have a fish allergy then fish oil supplementation may not be an option.
 The only plant-based alternative I would recommend supplementing with is Algae Oil.
 Algae oil is the oil derived directly from algae, which is also the same way fish get their Omega-3s.
 And unlike Flax Oil, Algae Oil is a great source for DHA in addition to EPA.

 Take Home Message